 Neil joined the Board in 2019 and will be participating in the Board Quality and Patient Safety Committee.
 Neil is a Canadian Armed Forces veteran with a keen interest in Emergency Management having obtained a master's degree in Disaster and Emergency Management from Royal Roads University.
 As a father of four, much of his time is invested in their activities and community activities within the Township of Whitewater Region.

-Born and educated in the United Kingdom, Rosemarie and her family emigrated to Canada in 1973, settling in Pembroke in 1975 where her husband worked as a general surgeon.
+head and shoulders picture of woman Born and educated in the United Kingdom, Rosemarie and her family emigrated to Canada in 1973, settling in Pembroke in 1975 where her husband worked as a general surgeon.
 Rosemarie opened a solo practice which included obstetrics and palliative care in 1987.
 Over the years she also provided family practice coverage, emergency department coverage and coverage for obstetrics while raising four children of her own.
 She and her husband retired early in 1997 so that they could travel to Africa, Bangladesh and Papua New Guinea as part of World Medical Missions.
 She and her husband also spent time working in Iqaluit and Moose Factory.
 With specialty training in palliative care, Rosemarie spent 11 years in Pembroke as a palliative care specialist, a role which ended in 2012.

 Sheldon was born and raised in the Ottawa Valley.
 He currently resides in Laurentian Valley and is a small business owner of a law practice based out of Pembroke.
 He is passionate about advocating for both local and rural issues; particularly those which will have a positive impact on local residents.
 Sheldon is a member in good standing of the Law Society of Ontario.
 He is also a Board member of Valley Mental Health and of Renfrew County Community Futures Development Corporation.
 He is pleased to be able to be to assist the Pembroke Regional Hospital.